 And this is the sad truth.
 There are people still in this world who are triggered by kindness, love and beauty.
 Instead of being inspired by it, they seek to destroy it.

 The queen is a sad person.
 She lives in castle, with power and riches, and yet nothing satisfies her.
 In reality, all she has is a mirror in her hands, and even that becomes unfulfilling, because, of course, there’s emptiness inside of her, and we all know, nothing external can soothe our internal.
-It’s dangerous too.
-Because when there are such holes within, when we are blind to our shadow sides, and desperately needing attention in any shape or form, a lot of false light shows up to take space within us, and lead us astray.
+It’s dangerous too, because we become more desperation seeking something else to fill us, and as a result, more vulnerable to false light.
 Devilish temptations promising us anything and everything.

 It is so important to have something in our life that fulfills us, that makes us feel purposeful.
-It is so important to find our self-love and self-worth that are independent of the riches and crowns and instagram filters.
-And we also need to have a northern star, something of high value and integrity, that will guide us, in the times when we feel lost or tempted to fall into bad ways.
+It is so important to find our self-love and self-worth that are independent of the riches and crowns and Instagram filters.
+And we also need to have a northern star – something of higher value and love that will guide us in the times when we feel lost or tempted to fall into bad ways.

 Snow White by Yvonne Gilbert

-In many modern versions including Disney, she wakes because of a kiss, but that’s not how the original was.
-In the Grimms’ version of the tale, the body of Snow White is placed into a crystal casket and given to be carried uphill to a prince passing by.
+In many modern versions, particularly Disney retellings, Snow White wakes because of a kiss, but that’s not how the old tales were.
+In the Grimms’ version of the tale for example, the body of Snow White is placed into a crystal casket and given to be carried uphill to a prince passing by.
 However, one of his servants trips, the casket falls, and accidently the poisoned apple piece flies from her mouth.

 The girl wakes and cries now knowing where she is, but the prince holds her hand and assures her,